-The Master of Science in Conflict and Communication is a 32-credit-hour program with a strong foundation in the social sciences, theory and research.
-It delves into the influence of communication on social conflict development, escalation and resolution, and positions students to be potent mediators of solutions.
+The Master of Science in Conflict and Communication is a 32-credit-hour program with a strong foundation in social science theory and research.
+This program addresses the influence of communication on social conflict development, escalation and resolution, and positions students to be solution-driven researchers and contributors to the field.

-An MS degree in conflict and communication prepares graduate students to generate cutting-edge research questions that drive and inform the academic practice of conflict and communication, conduct independent research projects on international and national trends in the study of conflict and communication, and pursue a solutions-based approach to conflict and communication through the study of restorative processes, especially in urban environments.
+The MS degree in conflict and communication prepares graduate students to generate cutting-edge research that drives and informs the academic study and practice of conflict and communication, conduct independent research projects on international and national trends in the study of conflict and communication and support practitioners of conflict intervention in the development solutions-based approaches to conflict and communication in the community.
+This program provides students with opportunities to research conflict and communication across various social settings (urban, suburban and rural), organizational settings (corporate and community), social identity spaces (race/ethnicity, religion, political affiliation, etc.) and many other areas where research on conflict and communication can help practitioners engage more effectively.

 A brand new program to heal today’s divides

-By the time they graduate, this program’s first cohort of students will have the abilities to:
+By the time they graduate, students in this program will be prepared to:

 - evaluate how communication processes create, reflect and address social conflicts